 Every great journey has to start somewhere!
-Here are some useful tips for preparing for your first car camping trip.
+And when it comes to car camping, there can be a lot of moving parts.
+Here are some useful tips when preparing for your first car camping trip.

 Keep it local